Avatar

 Contact

-Please reach out to me by email or Twitter direct message!
-If you are a Stanford affiliate, please send me a Slack direct message.
+Please reach out to me by email!
+If you are a Stanford or University of Denver CS affiliate, please send me a direct message.
+I’m better at responding on Slack.